The Story Changes: This Is Your Moment and Hawthorne Heights

 After the release of The Story Changes first vinyl release of This Is Your Moment EP 7", long time touring partners and hometown friends Hawthorne Heights asked Mark McMillon to join the band as just auxiliary guitarist for their live shows and touring schedule.
-A few years later in 2013 during the release of Hawthorne Height fifth studio album, Zero, it was made public to the press that Mark had become a full-time member and part of the band.
+A few years later in 2013 during the release of Hawthorne Heights’ fifth studio album, Zero, it was made public to the press that Mark had become a full-time member and part of the band.

 Static and Trembling

 On May 21, 2013, The Story Changes release the band's third album, Static And Trembling.
 The new album revisits 'A Better Time In Music' which sounds more like the greats of the 90's than anything released in the previous ten years.
 The band find themselves echoing the sounds and songwriting skills of pinnacle 90's artists like Smashing Pumpkins, Nirvana, Shiner, and more, while still maintaining a sense of their own identity.
 Mark McMillon, the vocalist/guitarist of the two-piece, reminisces on the inception of the record; "From the earliest conversations going into the record between myself and my bandmate Chris, or "Poppy" as most of us call him, we knew we wanted the overall feel of the album to be a nod to the late-'90s alternative and punk scene that influenced us growing up."
 Even the production on Static & Trembling at times seems to pay tribute to alternative music's purer past, with tones that evoke the quintessential recordings of J. Robbins and Steve Albini.

 The 14 track album was produced and engineered by Micah Carli (of Hawthorne Heights) at Popside Studios in Troy, Ohio, mixed and additional production by Jamie Woolford (The Stereo, Punchline, Gin Blossoms), and mastered by Dan Coutant (Hostage Calm, Lemuria, Into It.
 Over It.) which built a comfortable setting to amplify the band's already superlative sound.
 "I have been playing guitar in Hawthorne Heights with Micah live for around three years, and I knew we worked well together," McMillon explains.
 "Micah really pushed us to try some new things on this record that I think we were a little too scared to try on our own.
 Sometimes after being a band for so long, you feel almost stuck on how you are supposed to sound and what feels natural within the sound of your band.
 I think the end result was honest and pure."